tbeckenhauer/tbeckenhauer.github.io/_posts/2021-04-06-read-the-error-message.markdown

 See: [Learn to Read the Source, Luke](https://blog.codinghorror.com/learn-to-read-the-source-luke/)

 I just want to throw this out there because this tripped me up recently.
-So maybe if I write A blag post, I won't do it again.
+So maybe if I write a blag post, I won't do it again.

 So, right now I am in between teams, about to leave one, and getting on-boarded with a new one, and my time is a little crunched.
 There is an important issue I need to finish up to leave my last team in a good state, so I needed to get it done soon before I don't have any more time to do it.